oceans aware: inform, inspire, involve

 ship-based pollution

 Ship-based pollution, including anything that enters the ocean from a ship during regular operations, be it sewage, rubbish, bilge water, engine waste or oil, or anything which is accidentally introduced when vessels are involved in a collision, lose cargo during a storm or run aground (including oil, chemicals, cargo and even the ship itself) makes up about 20% of ocean pollution.
-Many think that oil spills make up a large part of this pollution but although they make the headlines, oil spills account for just 12% of the oil that enters the ocean: most ship-based oil pollution comes from daily operations and accidental leakage from pipelines.
+Oil spills are often thought to make up a large part of this pollution but although they make the headlines, oil spills account for just 12% of the oil that enters the ocean: most ship-based oil pollution comes from daily operations and accidental leakage from pipelines.

 How is it regulated?